 These ancient grounds were once home to the royalty in Vietnam and served as the capital for eight centuries.
 Though many of the original structures are no longer standing, what remains is remarkably preserved and beautiful.
 This UNESCO World Heritage Site is well worth a visit.

-Perhaps the most popular way to enjoy this iconic bay, one day or multi-day cruises afford you the opportunity to gawk at the towering limestone karsts at your leisure.
-Paying for an inclusive boat trip is one of the best ways to guarantee you’ll see the best of Halong Bay.
+Perhaps the most popular way to enjoy this iconic bay, one day or multi-day cruises allows you to gawk at the towering limestone karsts at your leisure.
+Paying for an included boat trip is one of the best ways to guarantee you’ll see the best of Halong Bay.
 With a range of budget and experience options, this as an option worth looking into for any type of traveler.

 Bai Tu Long Bay

 If you desire the scenery of Halong Bay without the crowds, Bai Tu Long Bay is a worthy alternative.
 It is also a great option if you’ve already explored Halong Bay and want to see even more.
-Some of the multi-day cruises feature both bays so take that into consideration if you’re interested in exploring both.
+Some of the multi-day cruises feature both bays so consider that if you’re interested in exploring both.